amd/HPCTrainingDock/extras/scripts/aim-engine/README.md

   harness stands in for that shared storage by installing an in-cluster NFS provisioner as the RWX default StorageClass, so the same scripts bind the cache PVC unchanged on the throwaway cluster.
-- KServe is installed with defaults.
-For serving on a real cluster we apply AMD's Standard-mode `kserve-values.yaml` (see the AIM KServe configuration docs).
+- KServe is installed in Standard mode (`RawDeployment`, native Kubernetes Deployments) rather than the Knative-backed Serverless default, since the prerequisites ship Gateway API and kgateway instead of Knative.
+Override with `KSERVE_DEPLOYMENT_MODE` if needed.
+For external routing or localmodel tuning on a real cluster we additionally apply AMD's `kserve-values.yaml` (see the AIM KServe configuration docs).

 ## References